subhashmu/MONKEY-AND-COW-DETECTION/README.md

 Although drivers reduce the speed in animal sensitive areas, but it’s difficult if an animal suddenly comes in front of the track.

-• Our model detects MONKEY and COWs crossing Railway tracks and then can inform the respective officials about it and then the officials can take actions against that can save the lives of unsuspecting animals.
+• Our model detects MONKEY crossing Railway tracks and then can inform the respective officials about it and then the officials can take actions against that can save the lives of unsuspecting animals.
 ## JETSON NANO COMPATIBILITY